dddrrreee/cs140e-24win/labs/0-pi-setup/README.md

  2. It plugs directly into the pi using a solid header rather than using jumper wires, which are both messy and can easily be too-loose or come loose while visually looking fine.
- 3. It reorganizes the pins on the pi sequentially and labels them.
+ 3. It reorganizes the pi GPIO pins sequentially and labels them.
- 4. It has two headers for NRF RF transcievers (used later inthe quarter) along with an I2S mic and a sonar device.
+ 4. It has two headers for NRF RF transcievers (used later in the quarter) along with an I2S mic and a sonar device.

-You can see the raw pi GPIO pin layout in:
+If you want to use the pi on its own, you can see the raw pi GPIO pin layout in:
 <table><tr><td>
   <img src="images/../../docs/gpio.png"/>
 </td></tr></table>
-The pi is oriented with the two rows of pins on the right of the board.
+Where the pi is oriented with the two rows of pins on the right of the board.

-The pi provides multiple ground pins and both 5v and 3.3v outputs.
-The GPIO pins themselves put out 3.3v.

 --------------------------------------------------------------------
 ### 1. Setup your SD card

-In order to run code on the pi, you will need to be able to write to a micro-SD card on your laptop:
+In order to run code on the pi, you will need to be able to write to a micro-SD card on your laptop.

+The SD card holds both files used by the pi hardware to boot up, as well as a program (which we somewhat inaccurately call a "bootloader") that spins in a loop, waiting for your laptop to send a program over the UART-TTL using `pi-install`.
+If the pi-side bootloader successfully receives a program successfully from the unix-side, it copies it into pi memory, and then jumps to it.
+We currently give you a pre-compiled version (in `firmware/kernel.img`).
+You will write this bootloader code in the upcoming few labs.

+To write the SD card:

 1. Get/bring a micro-SD card reader or adaptor if its not built-in to your laptop.